openedx/openedx-aspects/docs/decisions/0008_project_structure.rst

 **LMS plugins**

-Aspects depends on a few Django plugins to move events from the LMS into its processing pipeline (currently `openedx-event-sink-clickhouse`_ and `event-routing-backends`_).
+Aspects depends on specific versions of a few Django plugins to move events from the LMS into its processing pipeline (currently `openedx-event-sink-clickhouse`_ and `event-routing-backends`_).
 These plugins should live in their own repositories, and be installed to the LMS/CMS as "extra requirements", using the chosen deployment's best practices.
+For example, the Tutor plugin installs these dependencies to the LMS+CMS using the `OPENEDX_EXTRA_PIP_REQUIREMENTS` variable.

 Consequences
 ************